 Whew!
 I had a good skate today on my bronze freestyle test and all three judges passed me.
 I’m now eligible to compete in events like adult Sectionals and Nationals, so I’m really happy.

 I sweated my sit spin for the last few weeks.
-Last week my coach talked with me about the possibility that I might not pass the test so I wouldn’t be too upset if it happened, noting that the sit spin is what skaters are usually held back on since it’s the hardest element on the test.
+Last week coach Ty talked with me about the possibility that I might not pass the test so I wouldn’t be too upset if it happened, noting that the sit spin is what skaters are usually held back on since it’s the hardest element on the test.
 He’s really pushed my sit spin lately and I’ve gradually gotten it lower and lower.

 Today I planned to go to a rink which had ice available before my test, warm up, then drive to the rink where my test was being held.
 I started off for the first rink without my makeup, doubled back for it, and felt rushed and stressed when I arrived with half an hour to skate.